GraysonSpidle/Base256uMath/README.md

 I also wanted the library to be trivially convertible for CUDA code, which had a laundry list of things I could not use.

 I was dissatisfied with the choices I found, so I made this.
-I don't claim to be the greatest mathemetician or computer scientist, but this gets the job done.
+I don't claim to be the greatest mathematician or computer scientist, but this gets the job done.

 I've had a lot of fun writing it and I learned a lot on my journey.